How to Double Port your Mobile Number to get the Best Deals on Your Network

 - Call your original network and give them your PAC, they’ll transfer your number across to your new contract the next day.

-Whenever your number transfers from one network to another, your old contract/Pay As You Go service is automatically cancelled for you.
+Whenever your number transfers from one network to another, your old contract/Pay As You Go service is automatically cancelled for you as soon as your number leaves the network.

 When you double port your number it allows you to take advantage of new customer deals on your network instead of paying the far higher upgrade prices they offer you as an existing customer.